 Cylinder Balance Test

-On many engines, when an analyzer is unavailable, the technician can disconnect the plug boot from its corresponding spark plug or distributor connection long enough to disable the desired cylinder.

-Notice the drop in rpm as the boot is removed from the spark plug tip.
-If a cylinder's rpm drop is not consistent with the others, this indicates a problem with that cylinder.
 An engine analyzer does the same thing as this manual cylinder power balance test.
 It tests each cylinder and compares the results.
+When an analyzer is unavailable, the technician can disconnect the plug boot from its corresponding spark plug or distributor connection long enough to disable the desired cylinder.

+Notice the drop in in rpm as the cylinder is disabled.
+If a cylinder's drop is not consistent with the others, this indicates a problem with that cylinder.